-- 4.123 We know that cyber risk is increasing and is now a global risk.
-Constant assessment of the risk is needed as eConveyancing generally involves high value payments and present an attractive target. - 4.124 Without an adequate residential guarantee, the consequences of failure of the financial payments and settlement system to the most vulnerable homeowners is severe. - 4.125 We note there is an increased risk of repudiation and dispute if two or more ELNOs are involved in a transaction. - 4.126 There needs to be appropriate risk frameworks and standards for financial payment and settlement, as there is for land titling.
+- 4.178 We know that cyber risk is increasing and is now a global risk.
+Constant assessment of the risk is needed as eConveyancing generally involves high value payments and present an attractive target. - 4.179 Without an adequate residential guarantee, the consequences of failure of the financial payments and settlement system to the most vulnerable homeowners is severe. - 4.180 We note there is an increased risk of repudiation and dispute if two or more ELNOs are involved in a transaction. - 4.181 There needs to be appropriate risk frameworks and standards for financial payment and settlement, as there is for land titling.
 These could be established with the help of the financial regulators, or failing that, with independent and industry experts.
 We note that there appears to be a systemic risk with reliance on end user or subscriber entry of bank account details without any opportunity for verification of account numbers against account name.

-- 4.127 We have proposed the following objectives for risk and liability management. - Ensure a robust risk management framework that includes financial settlement - Minimise financial and title risk for property owners in changing ELNO structures eg commercial ownership, multiple ELNOs, potential models of interoperability - Maintain confidence in government systems and processes - Assign risk to entities most able to manage and mitigate it
+4.182 We have proposed the following objectives for risk and liability management.

+- Ensure a robust risk management framework that includes financial settlement - Minimise financial and title risk for property owners in changing ELNO structures eg commercial ownership, multiple ELNOs, potential models of interoperability - Maintain confidence in government systems and processes - Assign risk to entities most able to manage and mitigate it

-- 4.128 As discussed above the current regulatory framework does not identify the risk management requirements on ELNOs for the financial payment and settlement systems.
-The risk management requirements need to be identified with the assistance of the financial regulators and independent or industry experts - 4.129 The Regulatory framework does not clearly identify where liability will fall for mistaken or fraudulent payments and there is currently no requirement for ELNOs to assist with recovery.
+- 4.183 As discussed above the current regulatory framework does not identify the risk management requirements on ELNOs for the financial payment and settlement systems.
+The risk management requirements need to be identified with the assistance of the financial regulators and independent or industry experts - 4.184 The Regulatory framework does not clearly identify where liability will fall for mistaken or fraudulent payments and there is currently no requirement for ELNOs to assist with recovery.
 This is disadvantageous for homeowners who generally will not have the capacity to fund lengthy legal processes to establish liability.
 ELNOs will have strong relationships with the financial institutions and are best placed to immediately commence recovery action.
-ELNOs and financial institutions also have the greatest ability to prevent and detect mistaken payments and fraud. - 4.130 The current regulatory framework does not consider risk with multiple ELNOs, but this risk would be increased with two ELONs involved in a transaction.
-The greater risk is likely to be in the financial payment and settlement system but the same may for true of mistaken or fraudulent information is used to update the land title registers.
+ELNOs and financial institutions also have the greatest ability to prevent and detect mistaken payments and fraud. - 4.185 The current regulatory framework does not consider risk with multiple ELNOs, but this risk would be increased with two ELNOs involved in a transaction.
+The greater risk is likely to be in the financial payment and settlement system but the same may be true if mistaken or fraudulent information is used to update the land title registers.

-- 4.131 The following should be considered - Development of an adequate minimum mandatory residential guarantee to mitigate the risk to the most vulnerable homeowners/consumers - Specify insurance provisions to ensure timely resolution for homeowners irrespective of any dispute process undertaken between ELNOs/Subscribers - Develop and agree clear liability rules to protect consumers and incorporate into MOR - Develop a dispute resolution framework in discussion with stakeholders to minimise unnecessary dispute resolution through litigation - Develop and implement a risk management framework that includes: - o Identification of consumer and subscriber risks - The regulatory rules in place to manage the risks - An annual review process managed by the relevant regulators
+4.186 The following should be considered

+- Development of an adequate minimum mandatory residential guarantee to mitigate the risk to the most vulnerable homeowners/consumers - Specify insurance provisions to ensure timely resolution for homeowners irrespective of any dispute process undertaken between ELNOs/Subscribers - Development of minimum mandatory consumer protections (similar to solicitors' trust account protections) when using ELNO source accounts - Develop and agree clear liability rules to protect consumers and incorporate into MOR - Develop a dispute resolution framework in discussion with stakeholders to minimise unnecessary dispute resolution through litigation - Develop and implement a risk management framework that includes: - o Identification of consumer and subscriber risks - o The regulatory rules in place to manage the risks - o An annual review process managed by the relevant regulators